The Journey to Miracle River

-The Journey to Miracle River is the third studio album by singer Amy Holland.
-It was released in 2008.
+The Journey to Miracle River is the third studio album by American singer Amy Holland.
+It was released on September 15, 2008.

 Holland's first studio album in 25 years, it was released under the Chonin Records label, with Bernie Chiaravalle being the producer for the album.
 Holland and Chiaravalle have written some songs for the album, but the first track on the album is a cover of a Robben Ford song called "Don't Lose Your Faith in Me".
 Holland wrote most of the songs for this album.